Norman B. Leventhal Park

 Community Activities

-A unique feature of the park is the "Library on the Lawn," which provides books and magazines for visitors who want to read while enjoying the outdoors.
-This consistent programming and thoughtful design have made the park a vibrant hub for thousands of daily visitors.
+One of our favorite touches is the "Library on the Lawn," which offers books and magazines for visitors who want to read in the sunshine.
+These programs and amenities help make the park a community space that offers a retreat in the midst of city life.

 All Features & Facilities